Computer-Aided-Validation-Laboratory/pyvale/README.md

 ```

 ### Running Physics Simulations with MOOSE
-`pyvale` come pre-packaged with example `moose` physics simulation outputs (as *.e exodus files) to demonstrate its functionality.
+`pyvale` come pre-packaged with example `moose` physics simulation inputs (.i) and outputs (as '.e' exodus files) to demonstrate its functionality.
 If you need to run additional simulation cases we recommend `proteus` (https://github.com/aurora-multiphysics/proteus) which has build scripts for common linux distributions.

 ## Contributors
 The Computer Aided Validation Team at UKAEA: